-Looking at recent articles published in Cell or American Naturalist (depending on your chosen citation style) is one of the best ways to compare your citations to those appearing in the journal whose style you're using.
+Looking at recent articles published in Stem Cell Reports or The American Naturalist (depending on your chosen citation style) is one of the best ways to compare your citations to those appearing in the journal whose style you're using.
 Here are links to access both journals online:

 We encourage authors to consider whether there are papers by scientists from diverse backgrounds that should be included in the Literature Cited.